codejake/sentiment_analysis/README.md

 # sentiment_analysis

 A largely vibe coded lunchtime project of little value, for Brxndon.
 It uses word lists and basic transformers.
+It's pretty slow because it's running off CPU and not GPU right now.
+It could be sped up considerably.

 ## Prerequisites